Jersey Boys: Act II

 Crewe introduces a reunited Four Seasons at their Rock and Roll Hall of Fame induction in 1990 ("Rag Doll"); at the reunion, Tommy mentions his new life after settling in Las Vegas and invites Frankie, who looks forward to a second chance at fatherhood with three young sons, to a party in Nick's suite, which Frankie ultimately cannot bring himself to join.
-Each band member closes with a monologue explaining their lives at the time Jersey Boys was written: Tommy works for Joe Pesci; Bob has retired to Nashville, Tennessee, now happily married; Nick stayed in New Jersey with his children until he died on Christmas Eve in 2000; and Frankie continues to tour, reflecting that the band's streetcorner days were his favorite and that he continues "chasing the music, trying to get home" ("Who Loves You").
+Each band member closes with a monologue explaining their lives at the time Jersey Boys was written: Tommy works for Joe Pesci and was welcomed back to Belleville as its Man of the Year for 2002; Bob has married and retired to Nashville, Tennessee while staying in touch with Frankie regarding the band's business affairs; Nick stayed in New Jersey with his children, occasionally sitting in with Frankie when the band played there, until he died on Christmas Eve in 2000; and Frankie continues to tour, reflecting that the band's streetcorner days were his favorite and that he continues "chasing the music, trying to get home" ("Who Loves You").